 - 2 eggs

 - Kosher salt and freshly ground black pepper

-- Heat oil in a 10-inch cast iron, carbon steel, or nonstick skillet over medium-high heat until shimmering.
+- Heat oil in 10-inch cast iron, carbon steel, or non-stick skillet over medium-high heat until shimmering.
 (A small drop of water dropped into it should immediately sizzle.)
-Carefully break eggs into hot oil, dropping them from right above the surface to prevent hot oil from splashing.
+Carefully break eggs into the hot oil, dropping them from right above the surface to prevent hot oil from splashing.
 Season with salt and pepper.

 - Tilt the skillet toward you so oil pools against the side of the pan.
 Using a spoon, baste eggs with hot oil, aiming at the uncooked portions of the egg whites and avoiding the yolk.
 Continue basting until eggs are puffy and cooked, 45 seconds to 1 minute.
 Transfer to a plate and serve your recently prepared egg recipes breakfast.

 2. Mushrooms, Bacon, and Asparagus Topped With Eggs

 Once you’ve mastered the art of crispy fried eggs, there’s no limit to the ways you can use them.
 One simple accompaniment is this hash of mushrooms, smoky bacon, and bright asparagus.
 Crisping up the bacon before cooking the mushrooms allows the ‘mushrooms to soak up all that flavorful fat.
 Try to find slender asparagus spears that will cook quickly, with no need for parboiling.

 Add asparagus and cook, stirring, until asparagus is tender-crisp, about 6 minutes.
 Return bacon to pan, add lemon juice and toss to combine.
 Transfer to a bowl and keep warm while you cook the eggs.
 Wipeout skillet, add oil, and heat over medium-high heat until shimmering.
 Your Mushrooms, Bacon, and Asparagus Topped With Egg breakfast recipe is ready now.